RealGeeks/fsdetect/README.md

 there is no way to tell pyinotify to don't watch this file (see [this issue](https://github.com/seb-m/pyinotify/issues/31) for details).
 `fsdetect` handles this case ignoring the received events related to hidden files.

+### Contributing

+Create a fork of the [repository on github](https://github.com/realgeeks/fsdetect), make your changes and send a pull request.
+Make sure your feature/bugfix has enough test coverage.

+Inside your fork directory, preferably using a [virtualenv](http://www.virtualenv.org/), install the package for development plus the test dependencies:

+    $ pip install -e .
+    $ pip install -r requirements-dev.txt

+Run the tests:

+    $ ./runtests